case/evbogue.com/hireme.md

 **Where I won't work** No Google.
 There are no talented people there.
 No Apple.
 I'm sorry for your loss, but no.

-Please read [Deploy Node](http://deploy.evbogue.com) before you ask about my dev skills.
+Please read [Deploy Node](http://deploy.evbogue.com) before you email me.

 Still interested?
 Pitch me.